 nets to keep members in touch with one another, to make announcements,

 to maintain equipment readiness, and to insure the integrity of the communications

 package as a whole.
-These weekly nets continue today on both 462.675 MHz
+These weekly nets continue today on the 462.675 MHz

 Weekly Radio Nets

-As a rule, NSEA meetings are held every few months, and election
+As a rule, NSEA meetings are held every two months, and

-and meeting information will be posted here on this web site.
-Activities
+information will be posted on this web site.

 [Return to the Home page]